Constraining meV Axion Dark Matter with ALMA Observations of the Galactic Center Magnetar SGR 1745-2900: Conclusions

 \section{Conclusions}

-SGR 1745–2900 is one of the most promising astrophysical targets to probe axion DM, given its intense surface magnetic field and the expected density spike in the vicinity of Sgr A*, the GC.
-Since the resonance condition for axion–photon conversion depends on the ratio $\pazocal{M}/\gamma_p$—with $\pazocal{M}$ the pair multiplicity factor and $\gamma_p$ the plasma Lorentz factor—values $\pazocal{M}/\gamma_p\sim1$ enable efficient conversion in the magnetosphere at microwave frequencies, while $\pazocal{M}/\gamma_p \gg 1$ extends the accessible band from microwaves into the millimeter regime.
-The present study focuses on the latter case.
-We have carried out the first mm-wave search for axion DM using 4.8 h of ALMA observations of SGR 1745–2900, finding no statistically significant evidence for axion-induced emission lines.
-Under a Beloborodov magnetospheric model with axion--photon resonant conversion, the null result can be translated into exclusion limits in the sub- to near-meV mass range—0.554–0.562, 0.562–0.570, 0.604–0.611, and 0.612–0.620 meV—, probing the QCD axion at high-frequency, shown in Fig.~\ref{Fig_3}.
-This approach provides access to a region of parameter space that has remained inaccessible to other methods.
-Our search is therefore complementary to next-generation laboratory experiments~\cite{DeMiguel:2020rpn, PhysRevD.109.062002, sym16020163, Hernandez-Cabrera:2023syh, PhysRevD.111.023016}, and can be extended in both sensitivity and frequency coverage by the same methodology and by parallel experimental strategies.
+SGR~1745$-$2900 is one of the most promising astrophysical targets to probe axion DM, owing to its extreme surface magnetic field and the plausible enhancement of the DM density in the vicinity of Sgr~A* at the Galactic Center.
+Since the resonance condition for axion--photon conversion depends on the ratio $\pazocal{M}/\gamma_p$---where $\pazocal{M}$ denotes the pair multiplicity and $\gamma_p$ the plasma Lorentz factor---values $\pazocal{M}/\gamma_p \sim 1$ favor efficient conversion at microwave frequencies, whereas $\pazocal{M}/\gamma_p \gg 1$ shift the accessible range from microwaves into the millimeter regime.
+The present work focuses on the latter case.

+We have carried out the first mm-wave search for axion DM using 4.8~h of ALMA observations of SGR~1745$-$2900, finding no statistically significant evidence for axion-induced narrow emission lines.
+Interpreted within a Beloborodov-like magnetospheric framework with resonant axion--photon conversion, this null result can be translated into exclusion limits in the sub- to near-meV mass range, specifically over the intervals 0.554--0.562, 0.562--0.570, 0.604--0.611, and 0.612--0.620~meV, as shown in Fig.~\ref{Fig_3}.